MSalah73/TripleTriad/README.md

 Triple Triad is a dumbed down verison of a card game from the era of PlayStation 1.
 You can play and reminisce good/fun olden days of your childhood.
 A description of your project.
 Explain what is the project about and what is the use for it.

+## How to Play
+* Each card have 4 values.
+Each values dectate

 ### Technical Used
 ```
 HTML